NetApp-on-Google-Cloud/GCP-CVS-CapacityManager/README.md

 *Note:* Larger volumes incur more monthly costs.

 ### Getting help
 If you have any issues, please check logs first.

+Most likely issue is authentication issues, which will result in HTTP errors (sometimes hidden in multiple lines of python exception output).
+Make sure the credentials are correctly passed.

 When ran as Cloud Function, it will log a line for each volume to Cloud Logging.
 Any indication why it fails?
 Make sure to pass the parameters correctly.

 Next, check the issue section of this repository to see if it is a known issue.